h0rv/oxidatabase/README.md

 # oxidatabase

-  A Rusty SQLite clone created for learning and fun.
+  A Rusty SQLite clone built for learning and fun.

 ## Project Structure